Harry Kendall Thaw: Arrest for assault

 In 1916, Thaw was charged with the kidnapping, beating, and sexual assault of nineteen-year-old Frederick Gump of Kansas City, Missouri.
 His acquaintance with Gump dated to December 1915, and Thaw had worked to gain the trust of the Gump family.
 Thaw had enticed Gump to come to New York under the pretense of underwriting the teenager's enrollment at Carnegie Institute, and reserved rooms for him at the Hotel McAlpin.
 The New York Times later reported that, upon his arrival, Gump was confronted by "Thaw, armed with a short, stocky whip rushing for him."
 After the assault, Thaw fled to Philadelphia with the police in pursuit.
 When apprehended, he was found to have attempted suicide by slashing his throat.

-Initially, Thaw tried to bribe the Gump family, offering to pay them a half million dollars if they would drop all criminal charges against him.
-Ultimately, he was arrested, jailed and tried.
+Thaw had attempted to bribe the Gump family with a half million dollars if they would drop all criminal charges against him.
+Once arrested, jailed and tried.
 Found insane, he was confined to Kirkbride Asylum in Philadelphia, where he was held under tight security.
 He was ultimately judged sane and regained his freedom in April 1924.
 Thaw's obituary, printed in the Times the day after his death in 1947, implies that Thaw's mother and the Gump family arrived at a monetary settlement.